Council housing: immigration and habitual residence conditions

 • Ukraine family scheme visas

-• sponsorship through the Homes for Ukraine scheme
+• Homes for Ukraine sponsorship visas

-• the Afghan relocations and assistance policy or the Afghan citizens resettlement scheme
+• Afghan relocations and assistance policy

-This restriction affects most people from abroad including:
+This affects many people from abroad including:

 • work permit holders